 While I was living in Seoul, I became active in hanok (traditional Korean-style houses) preservation, particularly in the Seochon area of Seoul.
 I also lived in hanok for most of my time in Seoul, including a hanok in Seochon that I remodeled mixing traditional and contemporary styles.
 While exploring Seoul, I became interested in street photography and was invited to participate in group exhibitions.
 I held a solo exhibition in 2016 as part of the KG+ exhibition.

-I returned to the U.S. in 2014 and am currently a writer and independent scholar.
-Since returning to the U.S., I have published three books in Korean.
-Toward the end of the 1990s, I began to write about Korean and Japanese art and culture, but demands of university teaching made that difficult by the mid-2000s.
+I returned to the U.S. in 2014 and am currently a writer and independent scholar based in Providence, Rhode Island.
+Since returning to the U.S., I have published five books in Korean and finishing the sixth.
+Toward the end of the 1990s, I began to write about Korean and Japanese art and culture but demands of university teaching made that difficult by the mid-2000s.
 Recently, I have returned to writing about Korean art and culture, both in English and Korean.
-I also write a weekly column for The Korea Herald and have previously written opinion pieces for a number of Korean newspapers.
+I have previously written articles and columns in Korean for newspapers and magazines, including the Dong-A Ilbo, the JoongAng Ilbo, the Hankook Ilbo, Sisa Journal, and Next Daily.
+I currently write a monthly columns in Korean for the Hankyoreh and the Asia Business Daily as well as irregular columns for Pressian and a biweekly column in English for The Korea Herald.